Projective Isomonodromy and Galois Groups

 \section{Introduction}

-Classical, monodromy preserving deformations of Fuchsian systems have been investigated by many authors who described them in terms of the Schlesinger equation and its links to Painlev\'e equations.
+Classically, monodromy preserving deformations of Fuchsian systems have been investigated by many authors who described them in terms of the Schlesinger equation and its links to Painlev\'e equations.
 In \cite{Landesman}, Landesmann developed a new Galois theory for parameterized differential equations.
-A special case was developed in \cite{CaSi} where the authors consider paramterized {\em linear} differential equations and discuss various properties of the parameterized Picard-Vessiot group, the PPV-groups for short.
+A special case was developed in \cite{CaSi} where the authors consider parameterized {\it linear} differential equations and discuss various properties of the parameterized Picard-Vessiot group, the PPV-groups for short.
 This is a linear differential algebraic group in the sense of Cassidy~\cite{cassidy1}.
-As is well known, the differential Galois group of a system { with regular singularities} is, as a linear algebraic group, Zariski topologically generated by the monodromy matrices with respect to a fundamental solution.
+As is well known, the differential Galois group of a system with regular singularities is, as a linear algebraic group, Zariski topologically generated by the monodromy matrices with respect to a fundamental solution.
 Cassidy and Singer have shown that a parameterized family of such systems is isomonodromic if and only if its PPV-group is conjugate to a (constant) linear algebraic group.

 Analogous to the Schlesinger and Painlev\'e equations' relation to isomonodromic deformations of Fuchsian systems, the Darboux-Halphen~V equation accounts for a special type of monodromy evolving deformation of Fuchsian systems, as was shown by Chakravarty and Ablowitz in~\cite{ChAb}.
-In this article we first describe the Darboux-Halphen system, then define the general notion of projective isomonodromy illustrated by this example.
-We characterize projective isomonodromy in different ways, by a condition on the residue matrices for families of Fuchsian systems, and by the condition that the derived group $(G,G)$ of the PPV-group $G$ be conjugate to a constant linear algebraic group when the given equation is absolutely irreducible.
+After reviewing the notion of isomonodromy in Section~\ref{classIso}, we follow and detail, in Section~\ref{monoevo}, the description by Ohyama \cite{ohyama} of the Darboux-Halphen system in a way that will illustrate the general notion of projective isomonodromy that is introduced in Section~\ref{projmono} for general parameterized (not necessarily Fuchsian) differential systems with analytic coefficients.
+For Fuchsian systems, our de\-fi\-ni\-tion naturally extends the classical notion of isomonodromy (not necessarily of the Schlesinger type) given for instance in \cite{Bol_iso_def}.
+For these systems, we show in Section~\ref{isovproj} that projective isomonodromy is indeed the type of monodromy evolving deformation introduced by Ohyama in (\cite{ohyama},~Section 4) and we characterize it by a condition on the residue matrices.
+In Section~\ref{galois}, we consider general parameterized systems with regular singularities that are not necessarily Fuchsian, and we characterize pro\-jec\-tive isomonodromy by the purely algebraic condition that the derived group $(G,G)$ of the PPV-group $G$ be conjugate to a constant linear algebraic group when the given system is absolutely irreducible.

-We wish to thank Stephane Malek for making us aware of \cite{ChAb}.
+We wish to thank Stephane Malek for making us aware of \cite{ohyama}.